tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - what did you like the most, and least, about your parents?
   - have you ever carried a long-term grudge against someone why?
   - have you ever had to do something that took a lot of courage? what happened?
+  - what was the funniest thing you ever saw your children do?
+  - can you remember your parents laughing? what was the cause?
+  - what do you wish you'd asked your parents?

 - what is something (an event) from your childhood that has affected you the most?